Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

 \subsection{Token Frequency Vs Performance}

-If outlier removal impacts the frequency of tokens \textit{generated} by the MLM (\cref{sec:mlm-effect}), could there be a direct connection between the frequency of the \textit{encoded} tokens and the effect of disabling the outlier parameters on model performance?
-We also investigate whether that connection is the same for different model layers: this would (a) confirm that the outliers have unusually high/low relevance across the model, as reported by \citet{KovalevaKulshreshthaEtAl_2021_BERT_Busters_Outlier_Dimensions_that_Disrupt_Transformers}, (b) establish whether the outliers keep accumulating their unusual magnitude throughout the model, or ``inherit'' it from some initial value (or the positional embeddings in combination with skip connections, as argued by \citet{LuoKulmizevEtAl_2021_Positional_Artefacts_Propagate_Through_Masked_Language_Model_Embeddings}).

-\cref{fig:bert-base-uncased_nli_compared_to_mlm} shows how much the performance of BERT degrades after disabling \out{308} and \out{381} in MLM and MNLI tasks. \Cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased} shows the correlation between token frequencies and magnitude (absolute value) of outlier parameters \out{308} and \out{381} over 10000 sequences from wikitext-v2 \cite{wikitext} in BERT-base.
-Since BERT encodes sequences always starting with `[CLS]' and ending with `[SEP]', these special tokens could store positional information, and they are also highly frequent.
-Therefore we repeat the experiment discarding them (\cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased_wo_special_tok}).
+If outlier removal impacts the MLM ability to \textit{predict} tokens it observed less often in pre-training (\cref{sec:mlm-effect}), could it also impact the model \textit{encoding} of tokens more/less frequently seen in pre-training?

+The LayerNorm outliers are an intrinsic property of the model itself.
+For this experiment we need to consider the interaction between the model and its input data.
+Hence we consider \textit{the hidden state outlier dimensions}: the hidden state parameters at the dimensions corresponding to the outlier dimensions.
+They are the most affected by the outlier removal, since zeroing out a LayerNorm parameter removes precisely this component.

+In this experiment we encode the validation set of Wikitext-v2 \cite{wikitext} by BERT-base, and we measure the Pearson correlation between pre-training data frequency of encoded tokens, and the magnitude of the hidden state parameters corresponding to the outlier dimensions (\out{308} and \out{381}) in each layer (see \cref{app:reproducibility} for more details).
+The results are presented in \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased}.
+We also track across all layers the main outlier effect (performance degradation when the outliers are disabled) in MLM and MNLI tasks, as shown in \cref{fig:bert-base-uncased_nli_compared_to_mlm}.

-We find that for both \out{308} and \out{381} the correlation between their magnitude and encoded token frequency is much higher than for random dimensions, but they exhibit different layerwise trends for that correlation vs impact on model performance:
+We find that for the hidden state parameters corresponding to both \out{308} and \out{381} the correlation between their magnitude and encoded token frequency is much higher than for random dimensions, but they exhibit different layer-wise trends for that correlation vs impact on model performance: